 Root Causes & Impact:

 Incidents where workers are struck by or caught in equipment account for 28% of total pipeline injuries (Source: OSHA Pipeline Incident Database, 2024).
 They often involve moving pipes, cranes, or heavy machinery—especially during maintenance or material handling.
-Amputations and severe fractures are tragically common: over a quarter of reported injuries in pipeline operations are amputations, mostly fingers or hands (Source: OSHA Workplace Injury Analysis: Pipeline Transportation Industry).
+Amputations and severe fractures are common outcomes: over a quarter of reported injuries in pipeline operations are amputations, mostly fingers or hands (Source: OSHA Workplace Injury Analysis: Pipeline Transportation Industry).

 How video intelligence helps: